-SUBJECT MATUER OF THE APPEAU
+SUBJECT MATTER OF THE APPEALS

-I am writing to formally appeal the decision to grant an aquaculture license to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23 1626-hectare site (T05-472A) in Kinsale Barbour, Co.
+I am writing to formally appeal the decision to grant an aquaeulture beense to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23.1626-hectare site (T05-472A) in Kinsale Harbour, Co.
 Cork.
 While I acknowledge the Minister's consideration of relevant legislation and submissions received.
 I contend that the decision overlooks several material concerns that warrant further scrutiny.

-Note that we have not had access to all of the relevant documentation online.
-This lack of access results in a structural bias within the appeals process, as it undernines transparency and prevents a clear understanding of how decisions were made.
+Please note that we have not had access to all of the relevant documentation online.
+This lack of access results in a structural bias within the appeals process, as it undermines transparency and prevents a clear understanding of how decisions were made.
 Public bodies have a duty to uphold public trust by ensuring transparency in their decision-making.
-The absence of complete documentation and elarity around the decision-making process significantly impairs our ability to conduct a thorough review and prepare an informed appeal.
+The absence of complete documentation and clarity around the decision-making process significantly impairs our ability to conduct a thorough review and prepare an

+Site Reference Number: -

-Site Reference Number, (as allocated by the Department of Agriculture, Food, and the Marine)
+(as allocated by the Department of Agriculture, Food, and the Marine)